Read About Student Achievement Levels in Tucson, Arizona MSA

 How do we compare?

-3rd Grade Students Passing the AzM2 ELA Test (2021)
+3rd Grade Students Passing the AASA ELA Test (2023)

 AzM2 scores in 2021 were lower across the board than in 2019.
 The statewide test was not administered in 2020 due to the COVID-19 pandemic.
 The pandemic created a challenging environment for students and educators.
 Year-to-year comparisons should be assessed with caution.
 However, the data in 2021 allows us to track where the students currently are and to appropriately address the steps necessary for our children’s education as we move beyond the challenges the pandemic created.
+In 2022, the state of Arizona introduced a new standardized test, AASA, that is similar to the prior AzM2 or AZMERIT tests but is not identical, making comparisons difficult.

 In 2022, Arizona ranked sixth in eighth-grade math scores administered by the National Assessment of Educational Progress (NAEP).
 This placed Arizona students just below the national average in eighth-grade math.
 In fourth-grade reading, Arizona students also scored lower than the national average.
-Despite posting a lower than national average score in fourth-grade reading, Arizona’s scores have steadily increased since 2005.
-In 2022, Arizona ranked fourth among western states in fourth-grade reading scores, a significant improvement from ninth place in 2019.
+Despite posting a lower-than-national average score in fourth-grade reading, Arizona’s scores have steadily increased since 2005.
+In 2022, Arizona ranked fourth among Western states in fourth-grade reading scores, a significant improvement from ninth place in 2019.

 What are the key trends?